-Astronomers observing in person at Lick Observatory will need to book lodging in the dormitory by emailing firstname.lastname@example.org.
+Astronomers observing in person at Lick Observatory will need to book lodging in the dormitory by emailing firstname.lastname@example.org at least one week in advance.
 Additional information about rooms, meals, mountain map, etc. are available on the Mt.
 Hamilton Practical Information web pages.

 Travel to Lick Observatory

 New observers may need directions to Lick Observatory, as well as Travel Policy and Travel Reimbursement information.
 Please note that while taxis, Uber, and Lyft will usually deliver passengers to Lick Observatory on Mount Hamilton, they will usually not provide transportation from Mount Hamilton.
 SuperShuttle will provide transportation to and from Lick Observatory from San Jose, San Francisco, and Oakland International Airports.

 All observers using an instrument or telescope new to them must be checked out on its operation by a resident support astronomer, typically on the first afternoon and evening of their observing run.
 Support requests should be made when applying for telescope time.
 If an astronomer is added to the team or and experienced observer would like a refresher course that wasn’t requested on the telescope time application, please contact the support astronomers to schedule assistance.

 While you are observing, the best way to get assistance is to refer to the Support Astronomer On-Call Calendar, which lists useful phone numbers and email contacts for the on-duty telescope operators and support astronomers.
 Other staff schedules and contacts are available at Mountain Directories & Schedules.